 But there are some processes which use large amounts of electricity but which do not need to use it all the time.
-Users can be offered a much lower rate for electricity for these processes if they agree to use electricity only at times of low demand - an interruptible rate, where the supply is actually turned off except at times of low demand.
-This price can be set very low because it allows users to buy large amounts of energy which would otherwise, in effect, be thrown away.
+Users can be offered a much lower rate for electricity for these processes if they register and agree to use electricity for these processes only at times of low demand - an interruptible rate, where the supply to them is actually turned off except at times of low demand.
+This price can be set low because it allows the registered users to buy large amounts of energy at times when it would otherwise, in effect, be thrown away.

 The more the country switches to wind farms, where the time the wind is best for generating electricity is totally unrelated to the demand for it, and nuclear power stations, where there is no advantage of any sort in operating at less than 100% capacity, the lower the price of interruptible energy can be.

 Interruptible rates have been around for a long time: sixty years ago when I was at University studying aeronautical engineering we had a supersonic wind tunnel which was powered by air stored at very high pressure in huge tanks.
 The air pumps needed to fill the tanks used so much electricity that if we had turned them on at, say, 17:30 on a Friday evening in December we would have blacked out a large part of South Kensington!
 So we had an interruptible rate, set low because we were using electricity which no one else wanted.
 Today interruptible rates are used by, for example, cold-storage companies, water desalination plants and companies making hydrogen from water as a CO2-free fuel for cars and aeroplanes.

 Some, but sadly not all, energy companies offer interruptible rates to domestic customers with storage heaters, even more sadly interruptible rates and storage heaters are not mentioned at all in any of the Government literature about smart meters and how you can save money by switching on your immersion only at off-peak times - yet another example of the ignorance of most people about storage heating.